 Another aspect of the job was to prepare the classified adverts (above) – we had to place all of the booked adverts within a space of two or three pages, filling the gaps with generic adverts.
 Rather like a jigsaw puzzle.
 These pages were often the culprits for PDF failures on our RIP software – as they contained a lot of text etc.

-To conclude, this job gave me a whole range of experiences – with a lot of responsibilities & technical duties.
+This job gave me a whole range of experiences – with a lot of responsibilities & technical duties.
 It was a fantastic job, where I met loads of great people & had a good laugh while working.
 Unfortunately, the wages were very low – just over the minimum wage – so naturally I had to move on if I wanted to make a comfortable living.
 But I learned a hell of a lot about the printing process & commercial publishing.